Posted on February 09 2021

 - 2015-2017 - Models with the Fox Micro Brain with mini strut mount eyelet at rear, cannot be upgraded.

 - 2018+ Models with the Rockshox Brain, can have the brain removed and upgraded with a custom built 190mm Fox DPS (SV Eyelet) shock.
 Note, a new Yolk (Bikeyolk EP02) is required for this conversion.
-Pics below.
+Not suitable for Small frame size.
+(M, L, XL only) Pics below.